 - In a non-stick pan drizzle some olive oil and one teaspoon butter.
 Toss the freshly chopped vegetables and Paneer of choice for two minutes.

-- Add some salt, chili flakes and oregano.
+- Add some salt, chilli flakes and oregano.
 Set aside.

 To assemble the Pizza: